 - Mental health services for older people - South Eastern Health and Social Care Trust

 - Dementia services - Southern Health and Social Care Trust

 - Dementia services - Western Health and Social Care Trust

-The information on this page was adapted from original content by NHS Choices.
+The information on this page was adapted from original content by NHS website.